Anori logo

 • topSites — gives the extension access to sites frequently visited by user.
 It's used in 'Top sites' widget

-• bookmarks — this permission allows the extension to get bookmarks from your browser, Anori uses it to let you import bookmarks from browser into 'Bookmark' widget
+• bookmarks — this permission allows the extension to get bookmarks from your browser, Anori uses it to let you import bookmarks from browser into 'Bookmark' widget and to display bookmarks bar if enabled.

 • tabGroups — this permission allows the extension to create tab groups and used in 'Bookmarks group' widget (only on Chrome and chrome-like browsers)